microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/tsconfig.json.md

 The presence of a `tsconfig.json` file in a directory indicates that the directory is the root of a TypeScript project.
 The `tsconfig.json` file specifies the root files and the compiler options required to compile the project.

-JavaScript projects can use a `jsconfig.json` file instead, which acts almost the same but has some JavaScript-related compiler flags enabled by default.
+JavaScript projects can use a `jsconfig.json` file instead, which acts almost the same but has some [JavaScript-related flags enabled by default](#jsconfig-defaults).

 A project is compiled in one of the following ways: